- Study Abroad

 Churro: the best fried dough you'll ever try (eat with hot chocolate!)

 Don't worry!
-Since you are lucky enough to be participating on a St. John's University Global Studies program, we really do you have you covered.
+Since you are lucky enough to be participating on a St. John's University Office of Global Studies study abroad program, we really do you have you covered.

-All participants on Global Studies programs have health insurance for the duration of their time abroad.
+All participants on St. John’s study abroad programs have health insurance for the duration of their time studying abroad through Cultural Insurance Services International (CISI).
 For information on this health plan please visit the Accepted Students page for your particular program.

 What does this coverage include?